These options are available for this product:*

 In what sectors is this resistance used?

-The main areas of application are industrial automation and the energy sector.
+The main areas of application are industrial automation, energy and railway sector.

 For what types of applications is it used?